semmel/PubSubJS/README.md

 var publisher = createPublisher();

 // add the function to the list of subscribers for a particular message
-// we're keeping the returned token, in order to be able to unsubscribe
+// we're keeping the returned subscription object, in order to be able to unsubscribe
 // from the message later on
-var token = publisher.subscribe( 'MY MESSAGE', mySubscriber );
+var subscription = publisher.subscribe( 'MY MESSAGE', mySubscriber );

 // publish a message asyncronously publisher.publish( 'MY MESSAGE', 'hello world!' );
+// logs 'MY MESSAGE', 'hello world!' to the console

 // publish a message syncronously, which is faster in some environments,
 // but will get confusing when one message triggers new messages in the